-Orthokeratology is non-surgical treatment for temporary refractive error correction in which there will be using of special designed rigid contact lens called reverse geometry lens to reshape the corneal surface and make it flatter during the night and to achieve best corrected vision during the day.
+Orthokeratology or ortho k is non-surgical treatment for temporary refractive error correction in which there will be using of special designed rigid contact lens called reverse geometry lens to reshape the corneal surface and make it flatter during the night and to achieve best corrected vision during the day.

 It is used to correct myopia and astigmatism.
-By making the cornea flatter, the eye will become less myopic.
+By making the cornea flatter, the eye becomes less myopic.

 This lens has three parts.
 The central part which is called the base curve which should be made flatter than the corneal curvature.

 The second part which is steeper than the base curve and is called reverse curve.
 This part will prevent the lens from decentering or moving with each blinking.